mariakuz/mariakuz.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hello!

-I’m M. I’m a creative technologist who enjoys futuring, thinking in systems, and exploring personal connections.
+I’m M (Maria) Kuznetsov.
+I’m a creative technologist who enjoys futuring, thinking in systems, and exploring personal connections.
 Whatever the medium, I enjoy finding and solving problems that people face and getting involved at all stages of the product design process, from research to implementation.
 However, I particularly love doing deep dives on literature to collect insights and synthesize solutions and summaries.

 #### Questions that I’m thinking about:
 - How can we design technologies for an equitable and sustainable future?